Frasan00/hysteria-orm/README.md

 ### Aliases

-- Aliases are available in the query builder, for example selectRaw('new as newName') will generate an alias in the extraColumns prop that every model has
+- Aliases are available in the query builder, for example select('new as newName') will generate an alias in the extraColumns property that every model instances has
 ```typescript
 import { User } from "./User";